 Mirasol signed a landmark option agreement with Sociedad Química y Minera de Chile SA ("SQM") doubling the size of the flagship Sobek Project in the Vicuña Copper-Gold-Silver District of northeast Chile (news release February 14, 2024).
-The SQM Property ("Rosita") covers 11,500 ha extending the Sobek Project to the west and to the east, and unifying the Sobek Central block with the Sobek North block which was an important factor in this consolidation.
-The combined property has doubled Mirasol's land holding in the district for a total of 22,640 ha.
-The eastern portion of the Rosita property positions Mirasol within 3 km of the giant Filo Del Sol Project and the Sobek North block is 3 km from Lunahuasi discovery both within the heart of the Vicuña Copper-Gold district.
+The SQM Property ("Rosita") covers 11,500 ha extending the Sobek Project to the west and to the east, and importantly unifying the Sobek Central block with the Sobek North block.
+The combined property has doubled Mirasol's land holding in the district for a total of 23,940 ha.
+The eastern portion of the Rosita property positions Mirasol within 3 km of the giant Filo Del Sol Project.
 SQM has granted Mirasol the exclusive option to earn 80% of the Rosita Project, subject to a 2.0% NSR royalty, by Incurring US\$4 million in exploration expenditures and making annual option fee payments for a total of US\$3 million scheduled over 6 years.